tzcoolman/DSCN/README.md

 c_file.
 A cell-line **expression profile**.
 It can be sequencing data or array expression data.

 d_file.
 A cell-line **CRISPR screening** profile.
-RNAi data is also supported.
+CRISPR screening data of pancreatic cell-lines from [DepMap](https://depmap.org/portal/) is used in the example but RNAi data is also supported.

 e_file.
 A Protein-protein interaction (**PPI**) network.
 [STRING](https://string-db.org/cgi/download?sessionId=bZvjml3QVCPG) human PPI V10 with no cut-off is used as the example.
 PPI networks from other sources such as PathPPI can also be used.

 f_file.
 A target file indicating the designated set of targets.
-A subset of target genes of FDA approved drug from **DrugBank** database is used in the example.
+A subset of target genes of FDA approved drug from [DrugBank](https://go.drugbank.com/) database is used in the example.
 But any gene (target) can be potentially used.

 **Genesets in a_file, b_file, c_file, d_file and e_file need to be identical.
 Genes in f_file need to be a subset of the identical geneset.**